docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 The chart includes the following features:

-- All configuration is done in values.yaml, or using the native "setup.sh" script (to create mailboxes or DKIM keys)
+- Configuration is done in values.yaml and by using the setup script inside the container
 - Avoids the [common problem of masking of source IP](https://kubernetes.io/docs/tutorials/services/source-ip/) by supporting haproxy's PROXY protocol (enabled by default)
 - Employs [cert-manager](https://github.com/jetstack/cert-manager) to automatically provide/renew SSL certificates
 - Starts in "demo" mode, allowing the user to test core functionality before configuring for specific domains